TerVarSoft/TunariWebClient/README.md

 - If you add some style file or a javascript dependency you need to add it in the grunt file.
 - After that run grunt tvsBuild.
 - To test de builded project run npm start.

+# About imgServer

+- If for some reason you do't see images in tunariwebclient could be related to the browser trying to access to an insecure source.
+Try opening in a seperate tab the image in the browser and accept the resource.